codacy/codacy-checkstyle/src/main/resources/docs/description/ThrowsCount.md

 Restricts throws statements to a specified count.
-Methods with
-\"Override\" or \"java.lang.Override\" annotation are skipped from validation as current class cannot change signature of these methods.
+Methods with "Override" or "java.lang.Override" annotation are skipped from validation as current class cannot change signature of these methods.

-Rationale: Exceptions form part of a method\'s interface.
+Rationale: Exceptions form part of a method's interface.
 Declaring a method to throw too many differently rooted exceptions makes exception handling onerous and leads to poor programming practices such as writing code like `catch(Exception ex)`.
 4 is the empirical value which is based